ptitjes/konvo/.junie/guidelines.md

 1. Commands are registered using the Discord slash command system
 2. Interactions are handled through event listeners
 3. Messages use Discord's component system for rich UI

+### Compose UI

+The project uses Jetpack Compose for UI development:
+- Compose UI is used for the Compose UI frontend
+- Compose Material 3 is used for UI components
+- Compose Navigation is used for navigation between screens
+- Compose Animation is used for animations
+- Compose Foundation is used for layout components
+- Compose Tooling is used for debugging

 ## Additional Development Information